votingworks/arlo-cvr-encryption/README.md

   electronic ballot records afterward (i.e., any request from the RLA, i.e., "give me ballot N" can be proven consistent with the commitment).
-- *Prove* that the election tally and margins of victory are consistent with this commitment (this is where all the e2e machinery comes into play).
+- *Prove* that the election tally and margins of victory are consistent with this commitment (this is where all the cryptographic machinery comes into play).

 With these, the RLA now has proof that it's working from the right starting point.